netzero-labs/netzero-labs/docs/ev_charging/Settings.md

   EV charging based on this integration (once this feature is available).
 Look at the Tesla vehicle or OCPP-compatible charger integration for that.

+- If your Wall Connector is not added to your energy system, but listed as a separate product the in the Tesla app (when using the top-left dropdown), you will have to contact Tesla Support to combine the two systems into one.

 ## Tesla Vehicle

 If you have a Tesla vehicle, you can configure access so Netzero can track its charging status.
-Note: Netzero will only access charging information; it will not access location or any other vehicle data that's not related to charging.
-It does not have access to unlock or start your vehicle, or camera access.
+Note: Netzero will only access charging information.
+It will not access location or any other vehicle data that's not related to charging.
+The only location-related data it receives is whether the vehicle is at home, without the specifics of where home is (this is so automations can only trigger for home charging).
+Netzero does not have access to unlock or start your vehicle, or camera access.
 It will also not wake up your vehicle to get the charging status.

 Charging status is tracked using [Tesla Fleet Telemetry](https://developer.tesla.com/docs/fleet-api/fleet-telemetry), a secure way for Tesla vehicles to report specific data to third-party services such as Netzero.
 The